EionRobb/purple-mattermost/README.md

 in particular following does not work and/or is buggy:

 - user list for rooms is limited to (first) 200.
-- chat history is not read from local log files.
-- chat history is not (always) read from server.
+- chat history is limited to (first) 200 messages in channel that appeared after the channel has been displayed last time.
 - rooms added from room list (join and add chat) have wrong display names set.
 - ...